NoriSte/reactjsday-2019-testing-course/book/front-end-testing-on-steroids.md

 <i>File: <a href="../cypress/integration/examples/signup-integration/signup-error-paths-1.integration.spec.js" target="_blank">cypress/integration/examplessignup-integration/signup-error-paths-1.integration.spec.js</a></i>
 [include](../cypress/integration/examples/signup-integration/signup-error-paths-1.integration.spec.js)

 Almost all the code of the tests is the same.
-Keeping in mind that we must resist adding complex abstractions to the code of the tests (see the [testing rules](testing-rules.md)<!--TODO: link directly the correct paragraph-->) we could separate some code to a dedicated function and leverage it from the body of the test.
+Keeping in mind that we must resist adding complex abstractions to the code of the tests (see the [testing rules](testing-rules.md#dry)) we could separate some code to a dedicated function and leverage it from the body of the test.
 After all, only the response changes between the above tests...
 Take a look at the following code

 <i>File: <a href="../cypress/integration/examples/signup-integration/signup-error-paths-2.integration.spec.js" target="_blank">cypress/integration/examplessignup-integration/signup-error-paths-2.integration.spec.js</a></i>
 [include](../cypress/integration/examples/signup-integration/signup-error-paths-2.integration.spec.js)